 Analysis and Characterization of the Morphology, Cell Polarity, and Differentiation Markers of the Intestinal Organoids

-The intestinal organoids cultured with Intestinal Organoid Expansion Medium exhibited a cystic morphology [1], while some aggregated during the first 3 days [2] and needed to be sheared to increase the organoid number [3].
+The intestinal organoids cultured with Intestinal Organoid Expansion Medium exhibited a cystic morphology [1].
+When ECM is removed, some organoids tend to aggregate during the first 3 days [2] and need to be sheared to increase the organoid number [3].

 LAB MEDIA: Figure 1A.